Going to the grocery store can be a gruelling experience!

 I have always loved history.
 Art history.
 Clothing history.
 Stories of lands and people throughout the centuries.
 And every time I visit a castle or ruin, how I wished I could hop through time – just for a while – to see what it was really like to live there.
 As a teenager, I started genealogical research for my own family and have often wondered about the lives my ancestors lived.

 After living in Canada, six US states, Japan, Switzerland, and Austria, I now call Norway home.
-My husband and I have nine children altogether, and twelve grandchildren – so far.
+My husband and I have nine children altogether, and thirteen grandchildren – so far.
 We love to have them come and visit at the Duck and Cherry, our family dwelling.

 Our favorite retreat is our mountain cabin where we hike in the summertime and ski the vast white terrain during winter.